nidakhawar/gym-schedule/README.md

 <a name="objective"></a>
 ## Objective

-To create CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+To create CRUD application using the feature branch model and with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 <a name="solution"></a>